Faculty Disability Liaison Officers (FDLOs)

 The role of the FDLO

 The following information is taken from the FDLO Role Overview.
-A copy of the overview can be made available upon request.

 Role Overview: The Faculty Disability Liaison Officer (FDLO) provides a link between the Disability Services Office and the faculty.
 The FDLO is a voluntary role, which is appointed by the faculty Dean.